changhsinlee/changhsinlee.github.io/_posts/2018-01-23-first-job-search-student.md

 If I don't stand out, how can I possibly win?
 The conclusion was that I need to become aggresive on my job search --- I am going to take the shotgun approach and shoot as many targets as possible.

 I thought I can get an offer within 10 interviews, but how many applications does that translate to?
-If 10% of the companies will give me a call, I will need around 100 applications in order to to get 10 interviews.
+If 10% of the companies will give me a call, I will need around 100 applications in order to get 10 interviews.
 It's also likely that I need more than 150 applications.
 In any case, 10 applications in two months wouldn't cut it.

 ### 2. I need to submit faster